MatthewJamisonJS/Grocery_Sorter_App/SECURITY.md

 # Security Guide

+> **WARNING:** Google API integration is currently **DISABLED**.
+Credentials are NOT required for core app functionality.
+Google Docs features are non-functional until further notice.

 ## 🔐 Credential Management

 This application requires Google API credentials to function. **Never commit your actual credentials to version control.**